Artur Schnabel: Repertoire

 Schnabel was best known for his devotion to the core German composers, especially the Viennese classics of Mozart, Beethoven and Schubert.
 He was also renowned for his playing of works by Brahms and Schumann, and he played and recorded works by Bach.

 However, his repertoire was wider than that.
 During his young virtuosic years in Berlin, he played works by other composers including Liszt, Chopin and Weber.
 On his early American tours, he programmed works such as the Chopin Preludes and Schumann's Fantasie in C. Among other works that he played, as recalled by those such as Claudio Arrau and Vladimir Horowitz, who had heard Schnabel in the 1920s, were Chopin's E minor Piano Concerto and the Piano Sonata No. 2 in B-flat minor, and Weber's Konzertstück in F minor, Piano Sonata No. 2, and Invitation to the Dance.
 Schnabel himself mentioned that he had played the Liszt Sonata in B minor "very often", as well as the Liszt E-flat Piano Concerto.

 It is not clear why Schnabel dropped those from his performing repertoire in the 1930s, after his final departure from Germany.
 He claimed that it was because he decided that he wanted to play only "music which is better than it could be performed".
 However, it has been suggested by some that "Schnabel, uprooted from his native heritage, may have been clinging to the great German composers in an attempt to keep his cultural origins alive".

 Schnabel was known for championing the then-neglected sonatas of Schubert and, even more so, Beethoven, including his more challenging late works.
 While on a tour of Spain, Schnabel wrote to his wife saying that during a performance of Beethoven's Diabelli Variations he had begun to feel sorry for the audience.
 "I am the only person here who is enjoying this, and I get the money; they pay and have to suffer," he wrote.
-Schnabel did much to popularize Beethoven's piano music, making the first complete recording of the sonatas, completing the set for the British label His Master's Voice in 1935.
+Schnabel did much to popularize Beethoven's piano music, making the first complete recordings of the sonatas, completing the set for the British label His Master's Voice in 1935.
 In March 2018, it was one of 25 recordings that the Library of Congress selected to be placed in the National Recording Registry, for its cultural and historical significance.
 This set of recordings has never been out of print and is considered by many to be the touchstone of Beethoven sonata interpretations, though shortcomings in finger technique mar many performances of fast movements (Sergei Rachmaninoff is supposed to have referred to him as "the great adagio pianist").
 It has been said that he suffered greatly from nerves when recording; in a more private setting, his technique was impeccable.
 Claudio Arrau has said that Schnabel's live performances during the 1920s were technically "flawless."
 He also recorded all the Beethoven piano concertos.